sqlparser/sqlflow_public/install_sqlflow_on_windows.md

 ### Nginx Reverse Proxy

-If we set the reverse proxy path to /api
+If we set the reverse proxy path of gspLive restful service to /api

 **1. config Nginx**
 - enter conf directory where Nginx is installed such as Nginx-1.19.4\conf